eshikafe/ar-lte/README.md

 Goals
 -----------
-- Demystify and optimize the 3GPP LTE/NR physical layer signal processing in the most energy-efficient way.
+- Optimize the 3GPP LTE/NR physical layer signal processing in the most energy-efficient way.
 - Implement the 3GPP LTE/5G RAN Technical Specifications in Rust.